Uterine fibroids impact the lives of millions of women in the United States every year.

 - Distended abdomen which may be mistaken for weight gain or pregnancy

 - Difficulty becoming pregnant

-If you believe you are suffering from uterine fibroids, please consult your physician.
-You should talk with your physician about your concerns during your annual gynecological examination or during a special visit to investigate symptoms similar to those related to uterine fibroids.
-Your doctor will check your uterus and if it feels enlarged an abdominal or transvaginal ultrasound or a magnetic resonance imaging (MRI) exam of your pelvis will be prescribed and performed.
-These imaging techniques can confirm the presence, location, and size of fibroids.
+If you believe you are suffering from uterine fibroids, please consult your doctor.
+You should talk with your doctor about your concerns during your annual gynecological examination or during a special visit to investigate symptoms similar to those related to uterine fibroids.
+Your doctor will check your uterus and if it feels enlarged, an abdominal or transvaginal ultrasound or a magnetic resonance imaging (MRI) exam of your pelvis will be performed.
+These imaging techniques can confirm the presence, location and size of fibroids.
 After identifying the size and location of your fibroids, and possibly after other diagnostic tests, your doctor may be able to rule out other conditions, advise you of your options, and recommend a course of treatment for fibroids.

-There are many options for the treatment of uterine fibroids, and your physician is the best person to discuss treatments with you.
-Treatments include:
+There are many options for the treatment of uterine fibroids, and your doctor is the best person to discuss treatments with you.
+Treatments include the following:

 - Watchful waiting - involves following the fibroids over time, with no initial intervention

 - Hysterectomy - surgical removal of the uterus